 If you're self-employed, you pay both the employee and employer portions of payroll taxes on your self-employment income.
 The employer portion (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.
-You also may be eligible for some COVID-19 payroll tax relief.
-(See "What's new!" at right.)
+Warning!
+Payroll tax deferral available in 2020 for the employer share of Social Security tax has not been extended to 2021.
+Under the CARES Act, the first half of any deferred 2020 tax is due by Dec.
+31, 2021, and the second half is due by Dec.
+31, 2022.